 Black puts two ridings in the too-close-to-call category: Nanaimo-Lantzville and North Island.

 In Nanaimo-Lantzville, B.C.
 Conservative Gwen O’Mahony, a former Chilliwack NDP MLA from 2012-2013, is squaring off against B.C.
-NDP “wunderkind” George Anderson — a commercial lawyer and youngest person ever voted to Nanaimo council — and Green Lia Versaevel, Black said.
+NDP “wunderkind” George Anderson — a commercial lawyer and one of the youngest people ever voted to Nanaimo council — and Green Lia Versaevel, Black said.

 O’Mahony recently left the NDP over the party’s drug decriminalization policies and put a provincial review in motion after she criticized a pilot project in which vending machines dispense harm-reduction supplies outside three Island hospitals.